Horse & Chariot (2023)

 4. Decode audio movement command

-Upon recieveing audio, the Horse decodes the direction, virtually reverse engineering the encoding steps to determine the direction vector.
+Upon receiving audio, the Horse decodes the direction, virtually reverse engineering the encoding steps to determine the direction vector.
 The Horse then changes the speed of each wheel in relation to the movement direction.

 5. Execute movement & draw!